-Minimum Wage Rates from October 2012
+Minimum Wage Rates from April 2020

-Can 13, 14, and 15 year olds get a minimum wage rate?
+Can 13, 14, and 15-year-olds get a minimum wage rate?

 No, the minimum wage rate only applies to workers who are 16 and above.

-Does Minimum Wage encourage Labour market Participation?
+Does a minimum Wage encourage Labour market Participation?

-In theory increasing the minimum wage for 16-18 year old workers would increase the incentive to join the labour market because work will become more attractive compared to studying at school and not earning.
+- In theory, increasing the minimum wage for 16-18 year old workers would increase the incentive to join the labour market because work will become more attractive compared to studying at school and not earning.

-Also many 16 and 17 year-olds probably live rent free therefore there is not the same economic necessity to go out and get a job.
+- Also, many 16 and 17 year-olds probably live rent free therefore there is not the same economic necessity to go out and get a job.

-What is most likely is that there will be an increase in the participation of young workers doing part time jobs in addition to studying full time.
+- What is most likely is that there will be an increase in the participation of young workers doing part-time jobs in addition to studying full time.

 Case for Increasing the Minimum Wage Rate